 5) Personalized Delivery - Precision Email

 Personalized Delivery is the holy grail of send time optimization.
 Using machine learning, send time optimization allows a sender to make sure each individual receives their email at the exact time they are most likely to engage.
 The sender chooses a window of between 12 hours to up to 7 days if the delivery time is flexible, and each email is delivered at the optimal time for each subscriber, whether that's Tuesday at 10 am, or Saturday at 8pm.

-Personalized delivery, also known as send time personalization, works by profiling each subscriber on an email list based on previous email engagements such as opens and clicks.
-An algorithm weighs the type of interaction, mobile or desktop, click or open etc., and based on this data, the optimized delivery time for each individual can be identified on both and hourly and daily level.
+Personalized delivery is true send time optimization.
+By profiling each subscriber on an email list based on previous email engagements such as opens and clicks, an algorithm weighs the type of interaction, mobile or desktop, click or open etc., and based on this data, the optimized delivery time for each individual can be identified on both and hourly and daily level.